coolharsh55/GNIBappointments/README.md

 Download either of the scripts -
  * `query.sh` for bash+python
  * `query.py` for python (needs `requests`) works for `v2.7/v3+`
- * `chrome extension` -> in development, but works at a basic level
+ * `chrome extension` -> in development, but works.

 #### Chrome Extension
 The chrome extension can be loaded using developer tools -> unpacked extension.
-It should show a default icon on the bar.
+It should show a calendar icon on the bar.
+Clicking it will open a popup with a quick link to the appointment booking site.
-Visiting the appointment page will trigger the scrip, and an alert box will popup displaying the available appointments.
+Visiting the appointment page will trigger the extension, and it shows a bar on top with four options:

+* **Check Appointments** - will show a popup with available appointments
+* **Load Data** - will load stored form data from browser storage
+* **Save Data** - will save current form data
+* **Ask appointment** - once the form is filled, this will open the closest appointment to today

+The ideal workflow is to save the form at some time (fill it completely) and then use the extension to check whether there are any appointments available.
+If there are, click load data, and the form should be filled completely.
+Then you can click on ask appointment and select one that suits.

+> TODO: show status of available appointments directly in the sticky bar on top

 At a basic level, it works using AJAX requests.
 There is another file - `query.html` that contains the jQuery code